 7. Change the threshold value and observe the changes in the output.

 8. You can inspect and compare data from multiple simulations by clicking the Simulation Data Inspector button on the model toolbar.
-For more information on SDI, see Inspect and Analyze Simulation Results.
+For more information on SDI, see Analyze Simulation Results.

 9. Press the Stop button on the model to stop model execution.